Gwali-1/Blog-Files/README.md

 # Blog-Files
-Temprory home for all my writing cause either i'm too lazy to set up a blog site or haven't gotten around to doing it yet.
+Temporary  home for all my writing because either i'm too lazy to set up a blog site or haven't gotten around to doing it yet.
 Chose one.